slidebean/pusher-nativescript/README.md

 pusher.subscribe(channelTypeAndName, eventName, presenceChannelEventsListeners);
 ```

-The `PresenceChannelEventListener` interface extends the `PrivateChannelEventListener` interface.
+The `IPresenceChannelEventListener` interface extends the `IPrivateChannelEventListener` interface.

 #### The Member object